22 historically women’s colleges have formal policies that admit at least some trans students:

 Moore College of Art & Design: “Undergraduate admission is open to otherwise qualified applicants: (i) assigned female at birth; or (ii) who self-identify as women, trans women, non-binary, or gender-nonconforming individuals, at the time of application.”

-Mount Holyoke College: “welcomes applications from female, trans and non-binary students” (i.e., it will consider anyone, except someone who is assigned male and who identifies as male).
+Mount Holyoke College: “As a women’s college that is gender diverse, we welcome applications from female, transgender and nonbinary students” (i.e., it will consider anyone, except someone who is assigned male and who identifies as male).

 St. Catherine University: “will continue to consider all individuals who identify as women for admission to our undergraduate College for Women regardless of gender assigned at birth, as well as non-binary and genderqueer students . . .
 Should a student undergo gender transition while enrolled in the College for Women, individualized support and resources are available to assist that student in discerning best options for degree attainment.
 The student will be welcome to remain in the College for Women.”

-Scripps College: “will consider all applicants who indicate their legal sex as female submitted through the Common Application, in addition to applicants who self-identity as women.
-Therefore, an applicant assigned male at birth who self-identifies as a woman is eligible to be considered for admission.
-Applicants who indicate their legal sex as male submitted through the Common Application and who self-identify as men are not eligible to be considered for admission.”
+Scripps College: “will consider all applicants who indicate their legal sex as female submitted through the Common Application, in addition to applicants who self-identify as women.
+Therefore, an applicant who indicates legal sex as male or X and self-identifies as a woman is eligible to be considered for admission.
+Applicants who indicated their legal sex as male or X submitted through the Common Application and who do not identify as a woman are not eligible to be considered for admission.
+Scripps does not require government-issued documentation to verify sex or gender identity.”
 Individuals assigned female at birth who self-identify as men while at the institution are able to continue to earn a degree there.

-Simmons College: “All applicants to the undergraduate program who were assigned female at birth and/or applicants who self-identify as women are eligible to apply for admission. . . .
+Simmons College: “considers as eligible to apply for admission to the undergraduate program individuals who were assigned female at birth, applicants who consistently live and identify as women, and/or applicants who do not fit into the gender binary but who feel they belong in our undergraduate community of women. . . .
 Once enrolled, any student who completes the University’s baccalaureate requirements will be awarded a Simmons degree regardless of gender identity or expression.”

 Spelman College: “will consider for admission women students, including students who consistently live and self-identify as women, regardless of their gender assignment at birth . . .
 Spelman does not admit male students, including students who self-identify and live consistently as men, regardless of gender assignment at birth. . . .
 Once admitted, any student who fulfills the College’s graduation requirements — regardless of gender identity, gender expression or sexual orientation — will be awarded a Spelman degree.”